ClickUp vs Jira 2026: Built for Devs vs Built for Everyone (and a Better Third Option)

 Jira's vocabulary - epics, stories, issues, components, versions, sprints, releases, fix versions, affected versions - is purpose-built for software engineering.
 Onboarding a marketing manager, sales lead, or operations team to Jira is a real challenge.
 Many companies hire Jira administrators just to maintain custom workflows.

 ClickUp's interface is denser than Jira's but uses standard PM vocabulary (tasks, subtasks, lists, spaces, folders).
-Non-technical teammates adopt it noticeably faster - the ease-of-use scores reflect this (ClickUp ~75% positive vs Jira ~58%).
+Non-technical teammates adopt it noticeably faster, and review-site ease-of-use ratings (G2, Capterra) consistently put ClickUp ahead of Jira on this dimension.

 Verdict: Jira for engineering-led organisations where most teammates speak agile.
 ClickUp for mixed teams where marketing, sales, ops, and engineering need a shared tool.